 Scope 3

-A large proportion of the property sector’s climate impact originates from the building process, and we are enhancing our efforts in this area together with the construction sector, for example via LFM30 in Malmö, the local roadmap for a climate-neutral construction sector in Malmö by 2030.
+A significant part of the real estate sector's climate impact comes from the construction process, and we are advancing our efforts in collaboration with the industry, for example, through LFM30 in Malmö.

 Climate Roadmap